 Achievements from Barrow’s illustrious and varied career also included:

 — Flying Officer of the Royal Air Force (1940)

 — Personal navigator to the Commander in Chief of the British Zone of occupied Germany during WWII (1945)

 Unafraid to challenge norms, he dedicated his political career towards the advancement of Barbados and the Caribbean as a whole.
 Barrow was a firm believer in regional integration, economic diversity, and social welfare initiatives.

-During his government tenure, Barrow successfully expanded the island’s tourism and industrial sectors, introduced National Health Insurance and Social Security schemes while increasing the provision of free education for all people at all levels within the country.
+During his government tenure, Barrow successfully expanded the island’s tourism and industrial sectors, introduced National Health Insurance and Social Security schemes while increasing free education for all people at all levels within the country.

 CARICOM provided a forum for representatives from the English-speaking Caribbean to strengthen relations and economic ties.

-Barrow spoke out against the tyranny of advanced industrial nations in the subjugation of small island developing states within the Caribbean.
+Barrow spoke out against advanced industrial nations’ tyranny in the subjugation of small island developing states within the Caribbean.

-Remembered as the Father of Independence, Barrow is namesake to the island’s ABC Highway and one of Barbados’ 10 National Heroes.
+Remembered as the Father of Independence, Barrow is the namesake to the island’s ABC Highway and Barbados’ 10 National Heroes.
 His portrait appears on the face of Barbados’ $50 notes.

 In 1986, Barrow was once again elected as Prime Minister of Barbados.
 He died a year later in his home on June 1st, 1987.
 He was 67 years old.